Predicting with Confidence on Unseen Distributions: Experiments

 In Figure \ref{fig:imagenet-A-Nat}, we look at the results of the various approaches when calibrated over the set of natural distribution shifts.
 In this setting, our results show $DoE\ \text{and}\ DoC$ are the only encodings which outperform the $AC$ baseline, with errors of $0.371 \pm 0.033$ and $0.293 \pm 0.024$ respectively.
 When comparing these results to those shown in Figure \ref{fig:imagenet-A}, we see that both $DoC$ and $DoE$ noticeably improve in their ability to predict accuracy on this distinctly challenging form of distribution shift.
-Furthermore we see, that the performance of all approaches which leverage the calibration set improving.
-Though several approaches (Disc.
-AUC, and Disc.
-A-proxy) make noticeable gains in their predictive abilities, they still are significantly worse than the $AC$ baseline.
+While all approaches which use the natural calibration make gains in their prediction accuracy, they still are significantly worse than the $AC$ baseline.
 This both illustrates the importance of calibrating and evaluating over natural distribution shifts and highlights some limitations of these approaches at encoding this difference.

-\paragraph{Resnets vs Deep Ensembles.} Our previous analyses have examined performance over a range of different model architectures, we aim to better explore Deep Ensembles \cite{lakshminarayanan2017simple} by comparing an ensemble model to a single ResNet-101.
-Deep Ensembles are regarded as the state of the art in terms of predicting uncertainty with regards to distribution shift \cite{ovadia2019can}.
-We show that our post-hoc calibration approach, $DoC$, can enable a ResNet101 model to outperform the more costly Res-Ensemble model, defined in the supplementary material, at predicting accuracy on unseen distributions.
-When calibrated on the inexpensively created synthetic distributions, our single ResNet101 model can learn how to predict accuracy on unseen synthetic and natural distributions.
-Outperforming the $AC$ baseline of Res-Ensemble in both settings.
+\textbf{Resnets vs Deep Ensembles.} Large-scale studies on predictive uncertainty with regards to distribution shifts \cite{ovadia2019can} have identified Deep Ensembles \cite{lakshminarayanan2017simple} as the state of the art in this space.
+In Figure \ref{fig:rn101vensemble}, we show that our post-hoc calibration approach, $DoC$, can enable a single ResNet-101 model to outperform the more costly Res-Ensemble model, defined in supplementary materials, at predicting accuracy on natural and synthetic unseen distributions.
 We also show that $DoC$ can be applied to Deep Ensembles to further improve their performance.